dshaneg/dshaneg.github.io/_posts/2016-10-11-git-mergetool.md

 | tool | notes
 | --- | --- |
-| [KDiff3](https://sourceforge.net/projects/kdiff3/files/) | built in linux for linux; ported to windows as kind of an afterthought
+| [KDiff3](https://sourceforge.net/projects/kdiff3/files/) | built in linux for linux; ported to windows as kind of an afterthought.
-| [DiffMerge](https://sourcegear.com/diffmerge/downloads.php) | built by the sourcegear folks.
-I used this one fairly heavily for a while
+| [DiffMerge](https://sourcegear.com/diffmerge/downloads.php) | built by the sourcegear folks; I used this one fairly heavily for a while.
-| [p4merge](https://www.perforce.com/downloads/helix#product-10) | Part of the Perforce distribution, but git doesn't mind if you use tools from another SCM.
+| [p4merge](https://www.perforce.com/downloads/helix#product-10) | part of the Perforce distribution, but git doesn't mind if you use tools from another SCM.
 To get to the bits from that link, scroll down to ***Helix P4V: Visual Client***.
 When the installer asks which applications you want, turn off everything but p4merge.

 Any of these tools will work great for you, but I like p4merge the best nowadays.
 The UI takes a few minutes to understand, but this seems to be the most up-to-date tool in the list, and I like the 4-pane view.
 (It shows you the local file, the file you're merging from,